arjunshen0y/okcomputer/README.md

 # okcomputer

-A website which checks wheather a transaction is fraudulent
+A fraud detection application, using Machine Learning to detect and display fraudulent transactions that have been inputted.

 # Installation